NarwhalKid/school/README.md

    - [noadmin.bat](https://drive.google.com/file/d/1WAmmjmAF-gHeVggQKARxvg-lPbWAknOc/view?usp=share_link)
  - find somewhere in the school where you have data (a vpn on school wifi won't work unfortunately) and start a hotspot on your phone and connect to it on your computer (or just do this at home)
  - open wherever you downloaded those files and drag the SteamSetup.exe file onto the noadmin.bat file
- - when it asks for the destination folder, make it "C:\Makeup Work\" or something
+ - when it asks for the destination folder, make it `C:\Makeup Work\` or something
  - on the "steam error", click ignore
  - on the "steam service error", click cancel
  - it will take a decent while to open. just be patient